NickEcton/NoPlanNeeded/README.md

 ## Octobter 26
 + Test functionality of site and solve any problematic interactions

-## Ocobter 27
+## Octobter 27
-+ Upon completion of necessary MVP's being creation of daily planner
++ Upon completion of necessary MVP's begin creation of daily planner

-## Ocobter 28
+## Octobter 28
-+ Finish any styling and check for bugs before pushign to production
++ Finish any styling and check for bugs before pushing to production